All Episodes

 Coming up next, our final news roundup and information overload hour.

-Del film actress Stormy Daniels Stormy Daniels.
+Adult film actress Stormy Daniels.

-Adult film stars Stormy Daniels.
+Adult film star Stormy Daniels.

 Do you think these countries are holes?

-Donald Trump has turned the oval office into a hole.
+Donald Trump has turned the Oval Office into a hole.

 The fake Melania online conspiracy theory is back.